 © Mauricio Jordan De Souza Coelho | Dreamstime.com

-If you are looking for a natural remedy for high blood pressure and you haven’t had your vitamin D levels checked recently, now is the time!
+If you’re looking for a natural remedy for high blood pressure and you haven’t had your vitamin D levels checked recently, now is the time.
 It’s likely you have a vitamin D deficiency and are in need of vitamin D supplements to help lower your blood pressure, according to the results from two recent studies.

 A large-scale genetic study involving over 155,000 individuals found that low vitamin D levels can cause hypertension.
-This was the world’s largest study so far to not only examine the relationship between vitamin D and high blood pressure, but to actually prove cause and effect.
+This was the world’s largest study to not only examine the relationship between vitamin D and high blood pressure, but to actually prove cause and effect.
 Many observational studies have already shown definite links between low vitamin D and hypertension but didn’t prove that vitamin D deficiency actually caused the disease.
 Now we know.
+Consider the following findings.

 Get a FREE Special Report from the editors of University Health News, Heart Health: High blood pressure symptoms, heart attack symptoms, heart murmurs, enlarged heart, congestive heart failure, and more.